TinaRey/Browser-19/README.md

 Preprocessing and Latent Dirichlet Allocation to find the topics.

-Use of pyLDAvis for topics clustering visualization.
+Use of pyLDAvis for topics clustering visualization (measures the intertopic distance).

 ![Graph full](images/full_graph.png)
 ![Graph selection](images/selected_graph.png)